-It was a long time until Microsoft finally committed itself to making actual PC hardware (its successful experiment with the Xbox console notwithstanding), but when the software icon responsible for the famous Windows operating system finally unveiled its Surface devices, it proved beyond any doubt that an old dog can learn some new tricks.
-The cutting-edge Surface 2-in-1 laptop/tablet hybrids quickly earned a top spot among our all-time favorite gadgets, with the Microsoft Surface Pro series today offering what might just be the best Windows 2-in-1 experience out there.
-These have proven popular enough that Microsoft actually released not one but two all-new Surface Pro devices in 2019 — the Surface Pro 7 and Surface Pro X — with the sleek Pro X giving these 2-in-1s the refresh we’ve been waiting for.
+It was a long wait until Microsoft committed itself to making real PC hardware — its successful run with the Xbox console notwithstanding — but when the software giant behind Windows finally unveiled its new Surface devices, it proved to the world that an old dog can indeed learn new tricks.
+The cutting-edge Surface tablets immediately earned a top spot among our favorites, and the Microsoft Surface Pro series now offers what might just be the best Windows 2-in-1 experience you can buy today.
+They’ve actually proven popular enough that Microsoft released two all-new Surface Pro devices in 2019 — the Surface Pro 7 and Pro X — with the sleek Surface Pro X giving these laptop/tablet hybrids the facelift we’ve wanted for years.

-The Microsoft Surface devices cover a pretty big range of hardware specs, desigbn features, and price brackets, and with the Pro line recently expanded with two new models, it’s not easy as it was to pick the best one for your needs and budget.
-To help you out a bit and to save you some cash, we’ve sorted through the big online retailers and rounded up a list of the best Microsoft Surface Pro deals (followed by a brief buying guide to hopefully make your choice a little easier).
-If you’re in the market for the best Windows 2-in-1 on the market right now, then your new favorite computer might be waiting right here:
+Microsoft Surface devices cover a wide range of hardware specs, design features, and price points, and with the Pro line expanded with two new models last year, it’s not as simple as it was to find the best one for your needs and budget.
+To help you do just that while hopefully saving you some time and cash, we’ve sorted through the big retailers to bring you a list of the best Microsoft Surface Pro deals, along with a brief buying guide to make your choice a little easier.
+If you’re in the market for the best Windows 2-in-1 on the market in 2020, then your new favorite device could be waiting right here:

 Today’s Best Microsoft Surface Deals